mhanratty/marketplaceux-usercollections/spec.md

 **Power users will:**
 * Create new collections.
-* Sharecollections with friends & family.
+* Share collections with friends & family.
-* Create collections to share with community.
+* Create collections to share with the community.

 ### User Research